bragefuglseth/fretboard/README.md

 Master any guitar chord.
 Fretboard lets you look up guitar chords by name or shape.

-Mostly functional at this point, but there's a few things that need to be ironed out:
+The app is functional, but there's a few things that need to be ironed out:

 - Tooltips, labels and translation infrastructure
 - App metadata
-- Weird flickering sometimes when changing chords
-- Other fun bugs (mostly related to the chord diagram editing)
+- Some small UI papercuts

 ![screenshot](/data/screenshots/screenshot-1.png)